Sourdough Flour Tortillas (made with discard or not)

 For a few reasons:

-- Or maybe you have extra bubbling, very active starter that you’d like to put to use before you stash your starter back in your fridge.
+- It’s a great way to use up any extra active starter you’d like to put to use before you stash it back in your fridge.

 Regardless if I am using super bubbly active starter or discard, the sour flavor is subtle.
 This is likely because there really isn’t a fermentation period.
 After you mix the dough, it rests for 30 minutes, a short period of time that allows the gluten to relax and makes rolling out the dough a teensy bit easier, (though you can get away with skipping this step if you are pressed for time.)